 - a follow-up treatment to permanently seal the tooth

 Thanks to advancements in dental technology, our team is able to make your procedure more efficient and comfortable than ever.
 We use local anesthetic to limit pain and a motorized rotary file to precisely remove the damaged portion of the tooth.
 Once the tooth is cleaned and the infected pulp removed, we’ll create a crown to permanently seal the tooth, restoring it to full function.
 Our medical team will be with you through every step of the process, making sure your questions are answered and ensuring that your recovery is as fast and pain-free recovery as possible.

-To schedule a root canal therapy consultation, call today.
+To schedule a root canal therapy consultation, call our Marietta dentist office today.